-That duty is not restricted to, but includes, specific allegations being made or incidents being witnessed, by any person, of abuse perpetrated by any member of staff, volunteer or other adult who works with children and young people.
+That duty is not restricted to, but includes, specific allegations being made or incidents being witnessed, by any person, of abuse perpetrated by any member of staff, volunteer or other adult who works with children and young people at or on behalf of the school.

-The recommended format for all staff to use to record any low-level concern, poor practice or possible child abuse by colleagues or other adults who work with children is the 'Yellow Form'.
-All such forms should be passed directly to the Headteacher.
-Alternatively, staff are free to approach the Headteacher directly to discuss their concerns.
+The recommended format for all staff to use to record any low-level concern, poor practice or possible child abuse by colleagues or other adults who work with children is the pro forma 'Logging A Concern about the behaviour of an adult who works with children', also known as the 'Yellow form'.
+All such forms should be passed directly to the headteacher.'
+Alternatively, staff are free to approach the headteacher directly to discuss their concerns.
+This means that staff and volunteers should: